Franchise information provided in the FDD can/should be investigated

 How can I verify certain franchise information provided in the FDD?
 Specifically, my question concerns a particular franchise system I’m studying.
 I’m wondering how I can verify some of their claims for the type of set-up they promise.
 Is there a service that I can hire to verify such data?
 Or better yet, is there some other venue for verification?
 With an investment of nearly $200,000, I don’t want to take someone’s word for it.

-Franchise information provided in the FDD is the franchisor’s word and bond
+Franchise information provided in the FDD is the franchisor’s word, but is it their bond?

 Yours is an unusual question.
 Not because it’s not real to you or real in general, but because it has never been asked before.